EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ```

-## Sending Emails and using Logging
+## Sending Emails, logging emails to the model, and using Logging for purging codes via Django-q

 Django Auth 2FA Recovery provides the ability to email yourself a copy of your raw recovery codes and can only be done once for a given batch, and only if you haven't logged out after generating the code.
 This is achieved using a lightweight yet powerful library called **`EmailSender`**, which is responsible for delivering the message.

 In addition to sending, the process can be logged for developers through a companion model named **`EmailSenderLogger`**.
 Together, these ensure that not only are emails dispatched, but the details of each operation can also be recorded for auditing, debugging, or monitoring purposes.

-The application uses **SSE (Server-Sent Events)** to notify the user when an email has been sent.

-### What is SSE?
----

-SSE is a way for a **server to push real-time updates to a client** over HTTP.
-Unlike WebSockets, which allow **two-way communication**, SSE is **one-way**: the server sends messages to the client, but the client cannot send messages back over the same connection.

-It’s commonly used for:

-* Live notifications
-* Stock tickers
-* Chat message feeds
-* Real-time monitoring dashboards

-In this application, SSE is used for live notifications when an email is sent.

-### Why is the app is using SSE?
----

-The app uses SSE because emails are sent asynchronously using **Django-Q**.
-This ensures that sending an email does not block the request/response cycle which simply means the user's screen doesn't lock while the email is sending.
-Emails are placed in a task queue and may be sent immediately or after a short delay, depending on the queue load.

-Without SSE, the user would have to constantly check their email inbox to know if the codes have been sent.
-With SSE, the user can continue using the app normally and receive a notification popup **as soon as the email is processed and sent**, providing a better real-time experience.
+N

+Note for security purpose, the logger doesn't log `context` or the `header` in the logging file because the context contains the `raw plain code` that is passed to the `EmailSender` and therefore `EmailSenderLogger`.
+Allowing the `context` to be logged would expose a security risk where the anyone with access to the log files could reconstruct the raw codes, and that paired with the email would give them unauthorised access to the person account.

 ### Using async vs synchronous